smaremanda/add-in-docs/outlook/read/extract-entity-strings-from-an-item.md

 ## Extracting phone numbers
 <a name="olowa15conagave_entitiesExtractingPhoneNumbers"> </a>

-When the user clicks the  **Get Phone Numbers** button, the `myGetPhoneNumbers` event handler obtains an array of phone numbers from the[phoneNumbers](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any was extracted.
-Each extracted phone number is stored as a[PhoneNumber](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) object in the array. `myGetPhoneNumbers` obtains further data about each phone number:
+When the user clicks the  **Get Phone Numbers** button, the `myGetPhoneNumbers` event handler obtains an array of phone numbers from the [phoneNumbers](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property of the `_MyEntities` object, if any was extracted.
+Each extracted phone number is stored as a [PhoneNumber](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) object in the array. `myGetPhoneNumbers` obtains further data about each phone number:

 - The string representing the kind of phone number, for example, home phone number, from the [PhoneNumber.type](http://dev.outlook.com/reference/add-ins/simple-types.html%28Office.15%29.md) property.